Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_quack_max_health                        100     // The maximum amount of health the quack can have ttt_parasite_max_health                     100     // The maximum amount of health the parasite can have ttt_innocent_max_health                     100     // The maximum amount of health an innocent can have ttt_detective_max_health                    100     // The maximum amount of health the detective can have ttt_glitch_max_health                       100     // The maximum amount of health the glitch can have ttt_phantom_max_health                      100     // The maximum amount of health the phantom can have ttt_revenger_max_health                     100     // The maximum amount of health the revenger can have
+ttt_quack_max_health                        100     // The maximum amount of health the quack can have ttt_parasite_max_health                     100     // The maximum amount of health the parasite can have ttt_innocent_max_health                     100     // The maximum amount of health an innocent can have ttt_glitch_max_health                       100     // The maximum amount of health the glitch can have ttt_phantom_max_health                      100     // The maximum amount of health the phantom can have ttt_revenger_max_health                     100     // The maximum amount of health the revenger can have